BOWIE 1980 FLOOR SHOW COSTUMES @ David Bowie Is…

 In a technique called hikinuki (引抜?), the outermost layer is held on with only a few threads, stage assistants called kuroko (黒子‘black person’ / ‘black clothes’ ) appear on stage and pull these threads, allowing the outer costume layer to fall off quickly and easily.
 Bowie’s two wardrobe mistresses wore the customary black leotards and Japanese face veils acting as kuroko – to remain hidden onstage, with only Bowie in the spotlight.

-However, the shoes worn with the keyhole outfit were there!
-I gasped when I saw size 13 lavender wedge platform shoes – from Pelican Footwear, New York (a deliberately mis-matched pair – black and pink satin ribbon, one open-toed clog and one sandal with ankle straps).
-These were worn during ‘1984/Dodo/You Didn’t Hear It From Me’ on Floor Show.
+The shoes worn with Bowie’s keyhole outfit (missing from the exhibition – but located later – read further) were on display!
+I gasped when I saw size 13 lavender wedge platform shoes – from Pelican Footwear in New York (a deliberately mis-matched pair – black and pink satin ribbon, one open-toed clog and one sandal with ankle straps).
+These were worn during ‘1984/Dodo/You Didn’t Hear It From Me’ on the Floor Show.

 It was a nice surprise to see the Size 13 yellow, red and green satin shoes with palm trees carved in their wedges, also from Pelican Footwear!
-David wears these during ‘Everything’s Alright’ with yellow pedal pusher trousers and purple satin blouse (which were not on exhibit).
+David wears these during ‘Everything’s Alright’ with yellow pedal pusher trousers and purple satin blouse.
 It is not mentioned that Bette Midler urged Bowie to buy the wedge platform shoes with tropical motif, but she was too late – Cyrinda Foxe had previously taken him to the same shop and he already had bought them.
 Bette told Bowie, ‘With those shoes, and that chicken on your head (referring to his red Ziggy hair) you’ll take Manhattan by storm!’

-Also new to the exhibit is the purple satin Burretti blouse worn under the colorful beaded bolero jacket (which is shamefully absent).
+Also new to the Brooklyn exhibit is the purple satin Burretti blouse worn under the colorful beaded bolero vest (which is shamefully absent) during ‘Everything’s Alright’.
 It is displayed in one of David’s travel cases along with a selection of his books.

-The white Burretti suit with white satin lapels and gorgeous flared pointed sleeve cuffs from the1980Floor Show (‘Sorrow’) is no longer hidden behind a screen in, but is included in the display with the other Floor Show costumes!
-Bowie wore the stunning Burretti suit with a white satin tie.
-He accessorized with an upside-down white carnation pinned to the lapel, and matching white acrylic fingernails.
-Bowie performed ‘Sorrow’ , singing to Salvador Dali’s muse Amanda Lear, (also Roxy Music’s cover girl on For Your Pleasure, walking a panther on a leash).
-Amanda was billed as ‘Dooshenka’ for the performance.)
-With a long pole wrapped in tinsel, she manipulates cobwebbed, dancers, meant to represent the passing of time, on a giant chessboard using the squares of a parquet floor.
-A dancer’s outfit is also included in the Brooklyn exhibit!
+The white Burretti suit (‘Sorrow’) For the Merseys cover song from Bowie’s album PinUps, he appears on the monchromatic parquet floor all in white, resembling a pawn in a chess game.
+He wears a stunning all-white Burretti suit with satin lapels and white tie.
+The jacket has gorgeous flared sleeves and pointed cuffs.
+He accessorizes with an upside-down white carnation pinned to the lapel and matching white acrylic fingernails.
+Bowie performs ‘Sorrow’ in the studio.
+He sings to Salvador Dali’s muse Amanda Lear, (also Roxy Music’s cover girl on For Your Pleasure, walking a panther on a leash).
+Amanda was billed as ‘Dooshenka’ for the performance.
+Wearing a silver and black Natasha Korniloff creation as the Black Queen, Amanda wields a long pole wrapped in tinsel.
+She manipulates cobwebbed, dancers, meant to represent the passing of time, on the chessboard flooring.
+In the outtakes, Amanda and David banter, quoting lines from Alice in Wonderland.

 The curators are oblivious to the fact that in the same display case is a Mick Ronson stage suit!
 A short sleeved black jacket with lightning bolts on the lapels, black velvet pants and a black feathered waistband.

-Instead of showing the actual 1980 Floor Show, the video screen displayed the ‘John I’m Only Dancing’ video on a loop next to the Floor Show costumes, followed by Polaroids taken from the TV screen during a Japanese broadcast!!!
+Instead of showing the actual 1980 Floor Show, (a pristine copy was shown at MoMA years ago) the video screen displayed the ‘John I’m Only Dancing’ video on a loop next to the Floor Show costumes, followed by Polaroids taken from the TV screen during a Japanese broadcast!!!
 They could have at least displayed Terry O’Neill’s photos from his book When Ziggy Played the Marquee.